waydelyle/pokemon-assets/README.md

 # pokemon-assets

-Pokémon assets for your projects: menu sprites, json pokedex, symbols, etc.
+Essential Pokémon assets for any kind of project: menu icons, fonts, data, SASS/CSS sprites and more.

 ## Contents